 Olafur Eliasson

-Olafur Eliasson gained international acclaim with his participation in the 2003 Venice Biennale and his landmark installation The Weather Project at Tate Modern’s Turbine Hall the same year, which brought immersive, atmospheric art into mainstream visibility.
+Olafur Eliasson gained international acclaim with his participation in the 2003 Venice Biennale and his landmark installation The Weather Project at Tate Modern's Turbine Hall the same year, which brought immersive, atmospheric art into mainstream visibility and attracted over two million visitors.

 Major solo exhibitions followed at institutions such as the San Francisco Museum of Modern Art (2007), Museum of Modern Art in New York (2008), and the Fondation Louis Vuitton in Paris (2014).
 In 2019, a major retrospective titled In Real Life opened at Tate Modern and later traveled to the Guggenheim Bilbao, cementing Eliasson's reputation as a leading figure in contemporary art engaging with perception, ecology, and climate.

-Olafur Eliasson gained international acclaim with his participation in the 2003 Venice Biennale and his landmark installation The Weather Project at Tate Modern’s Turbine Hall the same year, which brought immersive, atmospheric art into mainstream visibility.
+Olafur Eliasson gained international acclaim with his participation in the 2003 Venice Biennale and his landmark installation The Weather Project at Tate Modern's Turbine Hall the same year, which brought immersive, atmospheric art into mainstream visibility and attracted over two million visitors.

 Major solo exhibitions followed at institutions such as the San Francisco Museum of Modern Art (2007), Museum of Modern Art in New York (2008), and the Fondation Louis Vuitton in Paris (2014).
 In 2019, a major retrospective titled In Real Life opened at Tate Modern and later traveled to the Guggenheim Bilbao, cementing Eliasson's reputation as a leading figure in contemporary art engaging with perception, ecology, and climate.